DoughOps vs. Spreadsheets

 Spreadsheets don't cost money upfront, but they have hidden costs that add up fast.
 The biggest expense is your time.
 Every Sunday night spent building next week's production plan, every morning manually entering yesterday's sales, every time you fix a broken formula or untangle a version conflict—that's time you're not spending on growing your business or improving your recipes.

 Then there's the cost of mistakes.
 A mistyped cell means 120 glazed instead of 12.
 A deleted formula means your inventory tracking is now weeks out of sync.
 Multiple team members editing the same Google Sheet leads to the dreaded "merge conflict" where nobody's sure which numbers are right.
-These errors don't just waste donuts—they erode trust in your data, making you second-guess decisions that should be straightforward.
+These errors don't just waste product—they erode trust in your data, making you second-guess decisions that should be straightforward.

 How It Feels in Real Life